sandhiyaarul2005/cmos_inverter/Pre-layout Simulation/README.md

 ---

-### Tools Used
+## Tools Used
-- xschem – schematic capture and simulation setup
+- **xschem** – schematic capture and simulation setup
-- ngspice – simulation engine
+- **ngspice** – simulation engine
-- SKY130 Open PDK
+- **SKY130 Open PDK** – technology library

 ---

-### Simulation Results
+## Simulation Results

-#### DC Analysis – VTC and Noise Margin
+### DC Analysis – VTC and Noise Margin
 ![DC Analysis VTC](dc_vtc.png)

-#### Transient Analysis – Delay Measurement
+### Transient Analysis – Delay Measurement
 ![Transient Analysis](transient_waveform.png)

-#### Power Analysis
+### Power Analysis
 ![Power Analysis](power_analysis.png)

 ---

-### Observations
-- The inverter exhibits proper switching behavior with well-defined logic levels.
-- Noise margins are sufficient, indicating good noise immunity.
-- Delay and power values are within expected limits for a basic CMOS inverter at schematic level.
+## Delay Optimization Techniques
+To improve the switching speed of the inverter, the following methods were explored:

+1. **Increasing \( V_{DD} \)**
+   - Raising the supply voltage increases the drive current of MOSFETs, reducing propagation delay.
+   - Observed reduction in \( t_{PLH} \) and \( t_{PHL} \), but slightly higher dynamic power.

+2. **Reducing Capacitance Loading**
+   - Minimizing the load capacitance at the output node reduces the time constant, speeding up transitions.
+   - Delay improved significantly for lower capacitance scenarios.

+3. **Increasing MOSFET Sizing**
+   - Increasing the width of NMOS and PMOS transistors enhances the drive current, which can lower propagation delay.
+   - **Important:** This technique is effective only when there is significant external capacitive loading at the output.
+Without a load capacitance, simply increasing transistor size does not noticeably reduce delay.
+   - Trade-off: Larger devices consume more area and slightly more power.

+---